aridjayarecipes/cutesrecipes.web.app/content/post/2400-easiest-way-to-prepare-super-quick-homemade-easy-black-beans-with-tortillas.md

 1.

-It&#39;s a great way to get veggies into your diet and it&#39;s layered with those delicious Mexican flavors we crave.
+It's a great way to get veggies into your diet and it's layered with those delicious Mexican flavors we crave.
 Finish it off with queso fresco and sliced avocado for even more.
 Black beans make a great addition to salads and chili or on their own as a side dish.
 Serve over tortilla chips, and top with shredded Cheddar cheese.
 Ancho Black Beans Tortilla Soup is a great healthy and light soup that is a great make-ahead meal for your weekday lunches!

 So that is going to wrap this up with this exceptional food easy black beans with tortillas recipe.
 Thanks so much for your time.
 I'm confident that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!